djmitche/ffizz/string/src/crate-doc.md

 This is particularly true if the Rust implementation immediately converts `FzString` into `std::string::String`.
 This conversion brings great simplicity, but involves an allocation and a copy of the string.

-In situations where API performance is critical, it may be preferable to create a purpose-specific string implementation, perhaps inspired by this crate.
+In situations where API performance is critical, it may be preferable to use `FzString` throughout the implementation.